Serial and Parallel Two-Column Probing for Mixed-Integer Programming: Two-column Probing (serial)

-Fixing $x = 1$ implies $t \geq -2$ from Eq.~(\ref{eq:1}).
-However, fixing either $x=1, w=1$ or $x=1, w=0$, implies $t\geq -1$, and so $x = 1$ implies $t\geq -1$.
+One-column probing probes $y$ and $z$ separately, and the variable bound of $t$ can be strengthened to $[0,3]$.
+Two-column Probing probes $y$ and $z$ together, and the variable bound of $t$ is updated to $[0,2]$, which is tighter.

 Additionally, line 8 in Alg.~\ref{Alg:twoprob} can detect some conflicts between binary variables and line 13 can provide two-variable implications that cannot be obtained by single-column probing.

-However, although two-column probing can provide possibly stronger (and never weaker) reduction per-pair compared to one-column probing, not all variables are considered: in line 1 of Alg.~\ref{Alg:prob_order}, only pairs of variables appearing in at least one constraint together are considered.
-Thus, some binary variables that only appear in constraints alone are ignored by two-column probing; indeed, in experiments we observe that this constitutes nearly half of all binary variables.
-This is an implementation choice that allows us to easily test the effects of two-column probing above-and-beyond those of one-column probing.
+\textbf{Balancing Reduction and Runtime.} Although two-column probing can provide possibly stronger (and never weaker) reduction per-pair compared to one-column probing, for practical purposes not all pairs are probed (even in the one-column case only a subset of variables are probed): in line 1 of Alg.~\ref{Alg:prob_order}, only pairs of variables appearing in at least one constraint together are considered.
+Thus, some binary variables that only appear in constraints alone are ignored by our two-column probing implementation; indeed, in experiments we observe that this constitutes nearly half of all binary variables.
+Avoiding one-column probes is an implementation choice that allows us to easily test the effects of two-column probing separate from those of one-column probing.
+The central empirical question, then, is whether one can choose pairs of variables to probe that provide sufficiently strengthened results above-and-beyond the single column (or no probing) counterfactual that can make up for the added compute.